 - (Limit of two (2) submissions per College/IDP)

 - The nominee must, at the time of nomination and receipt of award, be an enrolled doctoral student in good standing with the University.

 - The nominee must have at least 1 year remaining in doctoral studies. (i.e. graduating in or after Spring 2022).

 - The nominee must be admitted into candidacy by July 9th, 2021.

 - The nominee must have taught on at least a half time basis for two semesters or summer sessions (10 weeks) during his or her doctoral enrollment at Texas A&M University, or must be completing the second semester of teaching at the time of nomination for the award.

 - The nominee must have had independent authority to assign grades for course work or laboratory sections taught.

-- The student’s approved dissertation research proposal should be on file in the Office of Graduate and Professional Studies.
+- The student’s approved dissertation research proposal should be on file in the Graduate and Professional School.

 - The student should have completed a substantial portion of his/her research at the time of nomination, and the research should be considered of highest quality in the nominee’s field of study and have an outstanding command of the discipline.

 - The nominee should represent excellence in college-level teaching and research; have outstanding mentoring and pedagogical skills; and have a reputation for ethical behavior and methodologies in all aspects of scholarly life.